Dynamically improper hypersurfaces for endomorphisms of projective space: Dynamical Improperness

-As alluded to in \S 1, the term ``improper'' refers to the fact that $n+1$ irreducible codimension-1 subvarieties of $\P^n$ intersect properly iff they have no point in common, while the term ``dynamical'' refers to invariance upon replacing $f$ by an iterate (cf.~Remark \ref{rmk:dynamicalization}).
+As alluded to in \S 1, the term ``improper'' refers to the fact that $n+1$ irreducible codimension-1 subvarieties of $\P^n$ intersect properly if and only if they have no point in common, while the term ``dynamical'' refers to invariance upon replacing $f$ by an iterate (cf.~Remark \ref{rmk:dynamicalization}).

 One can show that $H$, $f(H)$, and $f^{-1}(H)$ are all improper or dynamically improper whenever any one of them is, and that both notions behave as expected under conjugation.
-These claims may be verified through repeated judicious application of the following Proposition, whose proof is straightforward (and omitted).
+These claims may be verified through repeated judicious application of the following Proposition.

 \begin{propn} Let $f, \varphi, g$ be three nonconstant endomorphisms of $\P^n$ with $\varphi f = g \varphi$ and let $H \subset \P^n$ be an $f$-improper hypersurface.
 Then $\varphi(H)$ is $g$-improper. \end{propn}